-Through this, ‘eligible employers, sole traders and other entities’ can apply to receive $1,500 per eligible employee each fortnight.
+Through this, ‘eligible employers, sole traders and other entities’ can apply to receive a payment per eligible employee each fortnight.
 This is paid regardless of their prior minimum fortnightly earnings.

 Who is eligible?

-Employers can find their eligibility criteria here.
-For example, your business must have faced a 30% fall in turnover (for an aggregated turnover of $1 billion or less) due to COVID-19.
+Employers can find the most up to date eligibility criteria here.
+When the scheme first launched your business must have faced a 30% fall in turnover (for an aggregated turnover of $1 billion or less) due to COVID-19.

 If you operate as a sole-trader you will need to meet alternate criteria, available here.
 One key is that you must meet either the ‘basic’ or ‘alternative’ turnover test.